jperkin/notes/gcc-cpp-stdc/README.md

 ## Workaround

-A workaround is to change code from:
+A workaround is to change all third-party code from:

 ```c
 #if defined(__STDC_VERSION__) ...